 Verify the initial instrument calibration prior to analysis with a certified reference material (CRM) or LCS that is traceable to a national standard.
 If a CRM is commercially unavailable, the initial calibration verification (ICV) sample may be prepared from material obtained from a second manufacturer or an independently prepared lot.

-Criteria for the acceptance of calibration curves must be established, e.g., correlation coefficient or response factor, and be appropriate to the calibration technique employed.
+Criteria for the acceptance of calibration curves must be established, e.g., correlation coefficient or response factor, and be no more than ± 10% relative error.
 If the initial calibration or verification results are outside established acceptance criteria, corrective actions must be performed and all associated samples reanalyzed.
-If sample reanalysis is not feasible, do not report the data.
+If reanalysis is not feasible, do not report the data.

 Other Calibration Requirements